coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Assigned Record Restriction:
+##### Assigned Record Restriction

-In-case of person records which are assigned to a certain group, are not allowed to assigned to more than one group at the same time.
+In case of person records assigned to a specific group, they are allowed to be assigned to up to one group simultaneously:

 ```json
 {